El-Pea/calculator/README.md

 6. ~~Pressing an operator than equals NaN~~
 7. ~~Pressing two operators will not use the last one~~
 8. posNeg displays error -- IN PROGRESS
-9. Need to handle operating on a stored answer
+9. ~~Need to handle operating on a stored answer~~
+10. Getting accurate answers, but don't see right side of decimals if input is 0 until another number is pressed

 Considerations:</br>
 * I decided to break (AC, DEL, =, +/-) out of the operator logic because they aren't arithmetic operators, and stored.makeArg depends on the last operator key press